KatieClarinet/100DaysOfCode/README.md

 **Days 59, 60 and 61 (Coding Days of Project Week)**

-We build our first full stack app!
+We built our first full stack app!
 I worked on the back end, using node.js, express and PostgreSQL.
 Initially we created a local mock data file so that the front end could use this to link up with the search input.
 Then we created scripts to create, populate and drop a table (hosted on Heroku).
 Then created the following CRUD routes: